 5G Penetration Testing and Ethical Hacking Training

-Typically, the information about security weaknesses that are identified or exploited through penetration testing is aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.
+Typically, the information about security weaknesses that are identified or exploited through pen testing is aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.

 Ethical hackers check for key vulnerabilities such as: